Kenya set to appoint first female chief justice at sensitive moment |

-Kenyan judge Martha Koome has defended dissidents and helped to write women’s rights into the constitution – now she’s on track to be the first female chief justice in a country where the role is particularly sensitive.
+Kenyan judge Martha Koome has defended dissidents and helped to write women’s rights into the constitution – now parliament has confirmed her to be the first female chief justice in a country where the role is particularly sensitive.

-A child of subsistence farmers, she was chosen by a judicial panel over the lawyer who argued President Uhuru Kenyatta’s case in a 2017 battle with the Supreme Court that she will now head.
+A child of subsistence farmers, she was chosen by a judicial panel in preference to the lawyer who argued President Uhuru Kenyatta’s case in a 2017 battle with the Supreme Court that she will now head.

-Kenyatta endorsed her and his legislative majority means she is set to be confirmed by the end of this month.
+Kenyatta will swear her into office in coming days after parliament voted to approve her nomination on Wednesday.
 That makes her likely to be in place during next year’s elections, when Kenyatta must step down after two terms in office.

 Koome – who has 33 years of legal experience – cut her teeth representing political detainees such as former prime minister Raila Odinga when he protested against repression under the late president Daniel Arap Moi in the 1980s and 90s.